AI that assists. Teachers who decide.

 What happens to student essays

-- Essays are stored securely in our system tied to your account, accessible only to you.
+- Essays are stored securely in our system tied to your account and protected by access controls.

 We do not make specific claims about model accuracy that we cannot verify.
 Rubric-based AI grading is assistive; it is not infallible.